01 of 03

 Since buyers may visit your home in the evening, make sure your home is bright and well lit.
 The angle of the winter sun may be such that your house feels dark, so open the curtains and drapes throughout the house in the daytime.
 Thoroughly clean all light fixtures, lamps, and bulbs to ensure good home lighting.
 If required, invest in fixtures for the areas that need more light.
 Adding lamps, recessed lighting fixtures, and drop lighting can make all the difference in how warm and inviting your house feels.Continue to 2 of 3 below.

 02 of 03

 Fireplaces are important interior elements and can be a great focal point in your home.
-Not only does a modern fireplace instantly become a breathtaking eye-catching feature for any area, but due to advances in energy efficiency, they have become more cost effective.
-Whether you want to retrofit and older fireplace or you decide on installing a new one, consider investing in a functional fireplace, rather than a symbolic one.
+Not only does a modern fireplace instantly become a breathtaking eye-catching feature for any area, but due to advances in energy efficiency, they have become more cost-effective.
+Whether you want to retrofit an older fireplace or you decide on installing a new one, consider investing in a functional fireplace, rather than a symbolic one.
 The most popular fireplace trends is an ethanol-burning fireplace because of its effortless maintenance, minimal looks, and flexibility.
-Alternatively, you can opt for a mirrored glass fireplace which is perfect for a spacious, light filled home.Continue to 3 of 3 below.
+Alternatively, you can opt for a mirrored glass fireplace which is perfect for a spacious, light-filled home.Continue to 3 of 3 below.

 03 of 03

 Decorate for the Season